 There are tons of legal "niceties" involved when rounding up a company’s financial year.
 Keeping up with all the legislative changes can be time consuming; yet, should you fail to do so, you may end up being non-compliant.
 The consequences will be detrimental to your company's growth.
 So, here's a guide to help you get your Corporate Income Taxes right.

-Simply put, companies are taxed on the income earned in the preceding financial year.
-For instance, this means that income earned in the financial year 2018 will be taxed in 2019.
-In tax terms, 2019 will then be considered as the Year of Assessment (YA).
+Companies in Singapore are taxed on the income earned in the preceding financial year.
+For instance, this means that income earned in the financial year 2019 will be taxed in 2020.
+In tax terms, 2020 will then be considered as the Year of Assessment (YA).

-The corporate tax process requires two main submissions: Estimated Chargeable Income (ECI) and Form C. Here’s what they’re all about.
+There are two main submissions for annual corporate income tax filing: Estimated Chargeable Income (ECI) and Form C/C-S. Here’s what they’re all about.

 Estimated Chargeable Income (ECI)

 The Inland Revenue Authority of Singapore (IRAS) requires an estimate of a company’s taxable income for a Year of Assessment (YA).

 Income accrued or received in Singapore will be considered taxable.
 As a rough guide, taxable income includes

 - Gains or profits from any trade or business